Facelift Surgery (Rhytidectomy) Cost and Procedure Guide

 The surgeon may advise wearing a compression bandage around the face for the first initial weeks post-operatively.
-The length of time the patient will need to wear this bandage will depend on the individual surgeon’s specific advice.
+How long each patient needs to wear the bandage will depend on the individual surgeon’s specific advice.

-There will, of course, be a noticeable difference to the face immediately after surgery, but it is important to remember that patients may not be able to appreciate the final cosmetic results until 6 to 9 months after surgery.
-This is because often there is some residual swelling, some scarring may take longer to fade, and it may take a while for the area to fully heal.
+There will, of course, be a noticeable difference to the face immediately after surgery.
+Still, it is important to remember that patients may not be able to appreciate the final cosmetic results until 6 to 9 months after surgery.
+This is because there is often some residual swelling, some scarring may take longer to fade, and it may take a while for the area to heal fully.
 Immediately after the surgery, the skin on the face may at first look and feel too tight.
 This will gradually settle within 6 weeks.
-After some weeks patients will gradually feel more like themselves and be able to appreciate a rejuvenated and youthful look.
+After some weeks, patients will gradually feel more like themselves and appreciate a rejuvenated and youthful look.

 Find below a compiled list of the most common facelift FAQs